Noise Contrastive Alignment of Language Models with Explicit Rewards: Conclusion

 \section{Conclusion}

 In this work, we formally consider the language model alignment problem in the context of explicit reward settings.
-By adeptly harnessing the Noise Contrastive Estimation (NCE) technique, we introduce two innovative and practical algorithms: NCA and InfoNCA.
-Our proposed methods are uniquely suited for both explicit reward data and preference data, offering a unified framework that integrates and extends existing theories in preference-based learning.
-The efficacy of our approaches is robustly validated through their application to language models with up to 7 billion parameters, demonstrating their significant potential for more effectively aligning language models with human feedback.
+By adeptly harnessing the NCE and InfoNCE theories, we introduce two practical algorithms: NCA and InfoNCA.
+Our proposed methods are uniquely suited for both reward data and preference data, including DPO as a special case.
+Our experiments show that reward-based alignment methods outperform preference baseline by fully leveraging suboptimal responses in reward datasets.
+In preference settings, pairwise NCA outperforms DPO in complex reasoning tasks by effectively preventing data likelihood from decreasing.

+\begin{ack} We especially thank Cheng Lu, who greatly inspires us in linking the NCA algorithm with NCE theories.
+We also thank Jiuhai Chen, and Tianlin Liu for their suggestions on Zephyr result reproduction.
+We thank Bingrui Li, and Weiyu Huang for their help with the experimental setup.
+We thank Github user Wing Lian for integrating the NCA algorithm into the trl library.
+We thank Haosheng Zou for providing feedback on our method.

+This work was supported by NSFC Projects (Nos.
+62350080, 92370124, 92248303, 62276149, 62061136001, 62076147), BNRist (BNR2022RC01006), Tsinghua Institute for Guo Qiang, and the High Performance Computing Center, Tsinghua University.
+J. Zhu was also supported by the XPlorer Prize.